 Academic and Career Planning Services: Career exploration and planning, resume writing assistance, and help with other job-seeking tasks leading to professional success.
-Career Advisors assist students with skill and interest assessments to know who they are, with exploring careers to know more about how they fit into the world of work, and with developing realistic career goals and academic plans to achieve their goals.
+Career Advisors assist students with skill and interest assessments to know who they are, explore careers to know more about how they fit into the world of work, and develop realistic career goals and academic plans to achieve their goals.